 During the year ended December 31, 2015, the Company redeemed approximately 7.5 million limited partnership units at an aggregate redemption price of approximately \$66.3 million for an average price of \$8.86 per unit and approximately 100.0 thousand FPUs at an aggregate redemption price of approximately \$0.8 million for an average price of \$8.44 per unit.
-During the year ended December 31, 2014, the Company redeemed approximately 10.4 million limited partnership units at an aggregate redemption price of approximately \$76.3 million for an average price of \$7.28 per unit and approximately 3.8 million FPUs at an aggregate redemption price of approximately \$28.8 million for an average price of \$7.66 per unit.
-During the year ended December 31, 2015, the Company repurchased approximately 1.4 million shares of its Class A common stock at an aggregate purchase price of approximately \$12.1 million for an average price of \$8.55 per share.
+During the year ended December 31, 2014, the Company redeemed approximately 10.4 million limited partnership units at an aggregate redemption price of approximately \$76.3 million for an average price of \$7.28 per unit and approximately \$28.8 million for an average price of \$7.66 per unit.

+2 During the year ended December 31, 2015, the Company repurchased approximately 1.4 million shares of its Class A common stock at an aggregate purchase price of approximately \$12.1 million for an average price of \$8.55 per share.
 During the year ended December 31, 2014, the Company repurchased approximately 13.6 million shares of its Class A common stock at an aggregate purchase price of approximately \$100.3 million for an average price of \$7.36 per share.